dan-sazonov/id3-editor/README.md

 ```
 _note: you may need to enter_ `python` _instead of_ `python3`.<br>
 The program was tested on Win10 x64 and Ubuntu 20.04 x64 on Python 3.9.0.
 I do not know if everything will work fine on other os, and it will be great if you share
-your experience of using it and tell me about the found errors.
+your experience of using it and tell me about the found bugs.

 ## ⚙ Usage
 The easiest way to start is just: